davor5c/Bookstore/Readme.md

 Start the web application in Visual Studio with Debug => Start Debugging **(F5)**.

 * Web browser should open automatically, displaying Swagger UI with available REST API methods.

+Testing in web browser:

+* To test the application, in the browser append `/rest/Common/Claim/` to the base URL.
+  It should return a list of records from the database table Common.Claim in JSON format.
-* Note that anonymous authentication is configured by default.
+* Note that **anonymous** authentication is configured by default.
   User authentication may be added to the application in order to test Rhetos authorization features such as row permissions.

-Testing:

-* In the browser append `/rest/Common/Claim/` to the base URL.
-It should return list of records from the database table Bookstore.Book in JSON format.

 ## Project structure (Bookstore.sln)